Swivel-Finance/gost/docs/marketplace/MarketPlace.md

 |`uint128` | amount of underlying bought

 ### mint
-No description
+mint liquidity tokens in exchange for adding underlying and PT

-> Mint liquidity tokens in exchange for adding underlying and PT The amount of liquidity tokens to mint is calculated from the amount of unaccounted for PT in this contract.
+> amount of liquidity tokens to mint is calculated from the amount of unaccounted for PT in this contract.
 A proportional amount of underlying tokens need to be present in this contract, also unaccounted for.